Research Strategy Paper

 The current strategic approach encompasses the years 2019 to 2024.
 This five-year strategy involves the planned delivery of a selection of short, medium and longer-term research and evaluation projects.
 The strategic focus within projects is twofold in nature.
 Firstly, that of examining the relationship between front-facing staff and service users, with a view to better understanding the relational dynamics within the supervision process and desistance journey.
 Learning from this should assist in improving the professional practice of front-line staff.
 Secondly, to examine organisational systems, processes and structures that support front-line practice, with a view to enhancing delivery of service.

 Evaluations of organisational processes and programmes form an integral part of the research strategy.
 These will focus primarily on the operational delivery of key programmes and policies devised to address offending and promote desistance (please see below).
 Initial formative evaluation projects are designed to be revisited within the five-year period of the current strategy.

-The work of the Research Unit is directed largely by the following objectives,
+The work of the Research and Policy Unit is directed largely by the following objectives:

 - Plan and undertake research that is relevant to KSS CRC with a view to increasing quality of practice, or identifying other ways it might benefit the organisation

 - Disseminate research widely to ensure reach and impact

 - Develop, maintain and promote the identity of the KSS CRC Research and Policy Unit

 - To attend national and international events relating to probation practice, and other relevant fields